 - 3.2.1 Company service personnel may, by necessity, make multiple production area visits on a single day.
 This practice should be avoided where possible.
-Site specific protective clothing and footwear should be worn in the production area. - 3.2.2 Visits should always be made from 'clean' areas i.e. home, pullets (younger to older) or sites of known endemic disease-free status first.
+Site specific protective clothing and footwear should be worn in the production area.
+The preferred practice is for personnel to shower on at the point of entry. - 3.2.2 Visits should always be made from 'clean' areas i.e. home, pullets (younger to older) or sites of known endemic disease-free status first.
 Where necessary, visits may be made from production areas with lower known endemic disease status after a shower and complete change of clothing.
 Footwear should be disinfected although a change in footwear is preferable.